Mineral Rights, Severing & Reservation of Minerals

 Colorado Oil and Gas Law Attorney

-With tightened federal policies resulting in more scrutiny over awarding oil and gas leases on public lands and the barriers that can arise regarding severed estates, it is crucial you consult with the team at Feldmann Nagel Cantafio & Song PLLC.
+With tightened federal policies resulting in more scrutiny over awarding oil and gas leases on public lands and the barriers that can arise regarding severed estates, it is crucial you consult with the team at Cantafio Nagel & Song PLLC.
 We will relentlessly defend your rights, help you to understand your obligations, and identify creative solutions which allow you to achieve your goals within the framework of these requirements.
 We can also help with cases involving mineral rights & property division.

 For guidance with rights and severance issues, contact a Colorado oil and gas lawyer today.